Slowly Decaying Waves on Spherically Symmetric Spacetimes and an Instability of Ultracompact Neutron Stars: Introduction

 \section{Introduction}

 In recent years a great deal of progress has been made in the study of issues of stability in General Relativity.
 The Einstein field equations can be written (once a suitable gauge has been fixed) as

-where $\Box_g$ is the Laplace-Beltrami operator associated to the metric $g$, $\mathcal{N}$ contains nonlinear terms, and $T_{\mu\nu}$ depends on the matter fields present, as well as the metric.
+where $\Box_g = g^{\mu\nu}\partial_\mu \partial_\nu$ is the top order terms in the (scalar) Laplace-Beltrami operator associated to the metric $g$, $\mathcal{N}$ contains nonlinear terms, and $T_{\mu\nu}$ depends on the matter fields present, as well as the metric.
 As a starting point for the study of this problem, it is therefore appropriate to study \emph{linear wave equations} on a given background spacetime.
 The hope is that, once this problem is sufficiently well understood, insights can eventually be carried over to the full nonlinear problem.
-See, for example, \cite{Dafermos:2008en} for discussion of linear wave equations on various backgrounds.
-Note, however, that outside of the monumental work of Christodoulou-Klainerman \cite{Christodoulou}, few fully nonlinear results are available.
+See, for example, \cite{Dafermos2013} for discussion of linear wave equations on various backgrounds.
+Note, however, that outside of the monumental work of Christodoulou-Klainerman \cite{Christodoulou1993}, few fully nonlinear results are available.
 With the idea of eventually addressing the asymptotic stability of the nonlinear problem in mind, we would like to understand whether these waves decay, and if so, whether they generically decay sufficiently quickly for nonlinear applications.

 The main geometric obstacles to the decay of waves are \emph{superradiance} and \emph{trapping}, and in this paper we will only be concerned with the latter. ``Trapping'' is the phenomenon whereby null geodesics remain in some bounded region forever.
-Since waves can be localised near null geodesics \cite{Sbierski:2013} this clearly provides an obstruction to decay.
-On the other hand, in most applications, this trapping is of a stable (sometimes referred to as ``normally hyperbolic'') character, and since (by the uncertainty principle) waves cannot be \emph{entirely} localised on a null geodesic, one can overcome this difficulty, usually by appealing to a ``higher order energy''. ``Superradiance'' is the phenomenon whereby a suitably defined energy can fail to be positive-definite in some region, leading to the amplification of certain frequency ranges.
-This will not be an issue for us, as we will be concerned with spherically symmetric spacetimes, which do not exhibit superradiance.
+Since waves can be localised near null geodesics this clearly provides an obstruction to decay.
+Indeed, \cite{Sbierski2013a} shows that a certain kind of estimate linked to decay, known as an ``integrated local energy decay '' estimate \emph{cannot} hold whenever trapping is present (regardless of whether the trapping is stable or unstable).
+On the other hand, in most applications, this trapping is of an unstable (sometimes referred to as ``normally hyperbolic'') character, and since (by the uncertainty principle) waves cannot be \emph{entirely} localised on a null geodesic, one can overcome this difficulty, usually by appealing to a ``higher order energy''. ``Superradiance'' is the phenomenon whereby a suitably defined energy can fail to be positive-definite in some region, leading to the amplification of certain frequency ranges.
+This will not be an issue for us, as we will be concerned with spacetimes which do not exhibit superradiance.